Bylaws of the National Association of Credit Management Adopted December 15, 2008

 9.2.
 Appointment of Committees.

-The appointment to such committees will be made jointly, where applicable, by the Chairman of the Board and the Chairman Elect.
+The appointment to such committees will be made jointly, where applicable, by the Chair of the Board and the Chair Elect.

 9.3.
 Audit Committee.

 There will be up to seven (7) members of the Audit Committee.
 The elected Officers will serve as members of the Audit Committee.
-The Chairman, the Chairman-Elect, and Immediate Past Chairman will each select one (1) director to serve on the Committee.
-The Chairman may appoint one qualified expert as the seventh (7th) member of the Audit Committee, who may or may not be a member of the Board or NACM.
-The Chairman-Elect will serve as Audit Committee Chair.
+The Chair, the Chair-Elect, and Immediate Past Chair will each select one (1) director to serve on the Committee.
+The Chair may appoint one qualified expert as the seventh (7th) member of the Audit Committee, who may or may not be a member of the Board or NACM.
+The Chair-Elect will serve as Audit Committee Chair.
 The NACM President will also serve as an ex-officio member of the Committee without the right to vote.

 9.4.
 Nominating Committee.